Is your Maternity Leave Ending Soon? Here’s how to survive the salary drop.

 Check Your Bills

 Check you’re getting the best and cheapest rate for everything.
 TV, credit card, utilities, mobile phone, broadband, insurance, bank account, saving accounts.
-All companies will offer deals to keep you as a customer, but I can pretty much guarantee that you will get a better offer switching to a new company as a new customer.
+All companies offer deals to keep you as a customer, but I can pretty much guarantee that you will get a better offer switching to a new company as a new customer.
 Also do this via top cash back!
 I have saved a small fortune changes all these this year. £300 per annum alone by swapping my electric/gas provider.